maxbridges/DevOps-Services-Docs/docs/speedcurve/index.md

 <a name="config"></a>
 ##Steps to configure

-To get up and running with SpeedCurve and DevOps Services as quickly as possible, add a dedicated SpeedCurve test job after an existing deploy job:
+To get up and running with SpeedCurve and DevOps Services as quickly as possible, add a dedicated SpeedCurve test job after an existing deploy job:<br>
 ![A deploy and test tile in a pipeline][10]

 1. On the Build & Deploy Overview page, click the Stage Configuration icon on the stage that contains the deployment job you want to test.